ischrot/ischrot.github.io/teaching/ss22/nlo.md

   The current course is not yet available on [MaMpf][mampfempty].
 We will update the links, once the course has been created.
   {:.note}

+## Lecture Format

+The lectures take place in person and in a "classical" format, i.e. Prof. Kostina will present the lecture content in the lectures.

+Handwritten lecture notes will be uploaded on [MaMpf][mampfempty] once the course has been created there.
+Until then, we will link all material in the section [lecture notes][material].
+Moreover, lecture notes from the course in the winter term 2020/2021 are available, see [other materials][material].

 ## Tutorial Format